OpenNFT/OpenNFT/docs/install.rst

 .. note::

-    In Linux system you might need to use following command first
+    For Linux system you may first need the following command:

     .. code-block::